Christopher-Schulze/Torwell/README.md

 - **Bridge Support**: Configure custom Tor bridges from the settings modal
 - **Isolated Circuits per Domain**: Multiple parallel circuits are maintained for the same domain
 - **Circuit Management UI**: Build and inspect individual circuits
+- **Guided torrc Generation**: Compose a hardened torrc fragment that reflects your pinned countries, fast-tier policy, and bridge configuration with a single click

 ### 🚀 Technical Highlights
 - **Rust-Powered**: Built with Rust for performance and safety